vrajasekhar123/openstack-mitaka-ansible/README.md

 ii.
 VM2(Compute) - Hard disk 50GB, RAM 2 GB, 2 CPU, Interfaces 3 ( 2 Host only adapter vboxnet0, 1 NAT )

-Inside of code, we are using the only 2 interfaces.
+Inside of code, we are using the only 2 interfaces(Host only).
 Here we are using NAT for internet connectivity purpose.

 All 2 VMs should communicate with each other and with ansible node.